cornell-ece2300/ece2300-docs/docs/ece2300-lab2p1-calc.md

 % ../configure
 ```

-Your repo the following files which are part of the automated build
+Your repo contains the following files which are part of the automated
-system:
+build system:

  - `Makefile.in`: Makefile for the build system
  - `configure`: Configure script for the build system